easwari21/Ex.No.5/README.md

 - **Format:** How the output should look.
 - **Tone:** The style of writing (formal, friendly, etc.).

----

-## Result:

-From the experiment, it is proved that prompt design plays a big role in AI output.
-Structured prompts give better quality, more accurate, and detailed results.
-Simple prompts are useful only when quick or general answers are needed.

----
 ## OUTPUT

 The experiment was carried out using four different scenarios to study how prompt clarity affects the quality, accuracy, and depth of AI responses.